David E. Twiggs: Commander of the Department of Texas

 After the Mexican–American War, Twiggs was appointed brevet major general and commanded the U.S. Army's Department of Texas.
 He was in this command when the American Civil War broke out.
 He was one of five general officers in the U.S. Army in 1861, along with Winfield Scott, John Wool, Joseph E. Johnston, and William Harney.
 As there was then no mandatory retirement, all but Johnston were over the age of 60, with three (Scott, Twiggs, and Wool) having served in the War of 1812 half a century earlier.

 Twiggs's command included about 20% of the U.S. Army guarding the Mexican border.
-As states began to declare secession, he met with a trio of Confederate commissioners, including Philip N. Luckett and Samuel A. Maverick.
-Twiggs surrendered his entire command — all the federal installations, property, and soldiers in Texas — to the Confederacy.
-This included 20 military installations (including the U.S. Arsenal at the Alamo), 44 cannons, 400 pistols, 1,900 muskets, 500 wagons, and 950 horses, valued at $1.6 million.
-He insisted that all U.S. soldiers be allowed to retain personal arms and sidearms, all artillery, and flags and standards.
-Shortly after the declared secession of South Carolina in December 1860, Twiggs wrote a letter to Scott that proclaimed that Georgia was his home and that Twiggs would follow the state if it declared secession from the United States.
+As states began to declare secession, on February 4, 1861, he met with a trio of Confederate commissioners in San Antonio, including Philip N. Luckett and Samuel A. Maverick.
+Twiggs was loath to fire on American citizens and had previously asked Washington for instructions, stating that in the absence of explicit orders would turn over the army property in his command to the state of Texas if secession occurred.
+Despite being relieved of command by an order received from the War Department on February 15, surrounded by Confederate forces, he surrendered his entire command — all the federal installations, property, and soldiers in Texas, on the following day.
+This included 20 military installations (including the U.S. Arsenal at the Alamo), 44 cannons, 400 pistols, 1,900 muskets, 500 wagons, and 950 horses, valued at $1.3 million.
+He insisted that all U.S. soldiers be allowed to retain personal arms, sidearms, flags and standards.
+The 160 U.S. soldiers in San Antonio and soldiers in other Texas garrisons were allowed to march from Texas by way of the coast.